Karen (slang): Notable examples

 In 2018, a former New York and New Jersey Port Authority police commissioner, Caren Turner, was filmed berating two Tenafly, New Jersey, police officers for pulling over a car in which her daughter was riding.
 The video emerged in 2021.

-During the COVID-19 pandemic, the term was used to describe women abusing Asian-American health workers due to the virus's origins in Mainland China, those hoarding essential supplies such as toilet paper, and both those who policed others' behavior to enforce quarantine and those who protested the continuance of the restrictions because they prevented them visiting hair salons and other businesses, as well as over being forced to wear face masks inside of stores, prompting one critic to ask whether the term had devolved into an all-purpose term of disapproval or criticism for middle-aged white women.
+During the COVID-19 pandemic, the term was used to describe women abusing Asian-American health workers due to the virus's origins in Mainland China, those hoarding essential supplies such as toilet paper, and both those who policed others' behavior to enforce quarantine and those who protested the continuance of the restrictions because they prevented them visiting hair salons and other businesses, as well as over being forced to wear face masks inside stores, prompting one critic to ask whether the term had devolved into an all-purpose term of disapproval or criticism for middle-aged white women.
 Use of the term increased from 100,000 mentions on social media in January 2020 to 2.7 million in May 2020.

 In May 2020, Christian Cooper wrote about encountering a woman in Central Park whose "inner Karen fully emerged and took a dark turn" in response to him recording their disagreement over the requirement for her dog to be leashed in the area.
 He recorded her calling the police and telling them that an "African-American man" was threatening her and her dog.

 In December 2020, Miya Ponsetto was dubbed "SoHo Karen" after tackling 14-year-old Keyon Harrold Jr., son of jazz trumpeter Keyon Harrold, in the lobby of the Arlo Hotel in New York City and accusing him of stealing her phone.
 Ponsetto alleged that she was assaulted during the altercation, though she could not provide evidence to her claim.
 An Uber driver returned her phone after the incident.
 In early January 2021, Ponsetto was arrested in Ventura County, California, and extradited to New York, where she was charged with grand larceny, attempted robbery, child endangerment, and two counts of assault, as she also attacked Harrold Sr. during the altercation.
 It was also revealed that Ponsetto was arrested twice in 2020 for public intoxication and drunk driving.
 During the initial court hearing in March 2021, Ponsetto interrupted the judge by requesting to avoid jail time.

 In September 2025, while attending a baseball game between the Miami Marlins and Philadelphia Phillies, a fan retrieved a home run ball to give to his son.
 The fan was confronted by a woman, and he gave her the ball to avoid confrontation.
 Having been televised, several women were incorrectly identified as the "Phillies Karen" by the Internet and subjected to harassment.